 Methodology

-We used market research to determine the top encryption software.
-This research involved studying industry rankings, discussions and product reviews.
-Finally, we narrowed the list to the most appropriate candidates, choosing based on features like how well the software protects sensitive data, its integration capabilities and the pricing in comparison to the features each offer.
+I used market research to determine the top encryption software.
+This research involved studying industry rankings, discussions, and product reviews.
+Finally, we narrowed the list to the most appropriate candidates, choosing based on features like how well the software protects sensitive data, its integration capabilities, and the pricing in comparison to the features each offer.

 How do I choose the best encryption software for my business?

-BitLocker could be ideal for those who want files encrypted throughout their network and doesn’t have a huge learning curve to use.
+BitLocker could be ideal for those who want files encrypted throughout their network and don’t want a huge learning curve to use.
 However, VeraCrypt and AxCrypt may be better if the focus is on protecting individual files without sharing.

 Trend Micro is more of an enterprise focused tool because of its business-focused feature set.
-Boxcryptor may be best for cloud-based infrastructures.
+Meanwhile, NordLocker and AEP may benefit less tech-savvy users or organizations.

 Additionally, you should look for vendors with free product trials and transparent pricing.